-- T-1 Support future development near or adjacent to the airport when such development is in alignment with the Kenai Municipal Airport's primary mission, "To be the commercial air transportation gateway to the Kenai Peninsula Borough and Cook Inlet." - T-2 Inventory existing roads, trails, and utilities and identify and prioritize upgrades. - T-3 Establish a maintenance and upgrade program for the City's transportation system. - T-4 Pursue local road projects through annual budget requests from the STIP. - T-5 Transportation improvements needed to serve new developments shall be in place at the time new development impacts occur.
+T-1 Support future development T-6 Ensure a pattern of • Support the Airport's near or adjacent to the airport when connecting streets and blocks marketing strategy to such development is in alignment that allows people to get actively recruit development with the Kenai Municipal Airport's around easily by foot, bicycle or on Airport Industrial Park primary mission, "To be the car when approving new leases. commercial air transportation developments, both • Fund and schedule the gateway to the Kenai Peninsula commercial and multifamily. develop a city long-range Borough and Cook Inlet."
+T-7 Actively pursue design and transportation plan.
+T-2 Inventory existing roads, trails, construction of a Kenai River • Monitor progress of and utilities and identify and Bridge Access Road and coastal Statewide Transportation prioritize upgrades. and bluff trail system Improvement Plan (STIP).
+T-3 Establish a maintenance and T-8 Coordinate transportation • Prioritize maintenance / upgrade program for the City's improvements with the city's upgrades for streets, transportation system. land use plan, capital sidewalks, and trails based T-4 Pursue local road projects improvements program, on criteria established in through annual budget requests from ADOT&PF transportation city's maintenance program. the STIP. plans, the Kenaitze Indian • Continue to work with the T-5 Transportation improvements Tribe, and Salamatof Tribal Kenai Peninsula Borough to needed to serve new developments Council. continue implementation of shall be in place at the time new the Coordinated Public development impacts occur.
+Transit-Human Services Transportation Plan.